XTremEive/YouMeJS/README.md

 ---

 - Add recursion in the comment parsing
-- Allow user to inject their own commands
 - Add the HTML attribute binding
-- Add a callback system for event
+- Add some object resolver in the Interpreter class.
 - ...